GeorgeCiesinski/Flask-RESTful-App-SQLAlchemy/README.md

 # Implementation

 1. Clone repository
-2. Create a virtual machine, and use pip to install the requirements
+2. Create a virtual environment, and use pip to install the requirements
 ```
 pip install -r requirements.txt
 ```